-A few weeks ago my dad asked me to list a few baseball cards on eBay.
+A few weeks ago, my dad asked me to list a few baseball cards on eBay.
 The cards were 2001 rookie cards of Ichiro Suzuki and Albert Pujols.
-To my surprise, each card sold for several hundred dollars really fast.
+To my surprise, each card sold for several hundred dollars fast.
 Listing those cards brought back old memories of collecting baseball cards as a kid.
-This post goes over three important life lessons I’ve taken into adulthood from my time collecting baseball cards.
+This post goes over three crucial life lessons I’ve taken into adulthood from my time collecting baseball cards.

-My Saturday nights as a pre-teen were often spent swapping baseball cards with friends.
-My best friend lived three houses up the street and was my main trading partner.
+I spent my Saturday nights as a pre-teen trading baseball cards with friends.
+My best friend lived three houses up the street and was my leading trading partner.
 We’d often have sleep-overs filled with wrestling videos, video games, and an all-out baseball card exchange.

 Yes, I was (and still am) a huge nerd.

-While going through my old collection, I came across the crown jewel of most baseball card collections from the early 90s.
-A Ken Griffey Jr. 1989 Upper Deck rookie card.
-First of all, it makes me feel super old that Ken Griffey Jr. has been retired for more than 10 years (and let’s be honest, he’s pretty much been retired since 2000 when he left Seattle).
+While going through my old collection, I came across the crown jewel of most baseball card collections from the early 90s, a Ken Griffey Jr. 1989 Upper Deck rookie card.
+First of all, it makes me feel super old that Ken Griffey Jr. has been retired for more than ten years (well, he’s pretty much been retired since 2000 when he left Seattle).

 Even though most of the cards in what’s left of my collection are worthless, it got me thinking about all of the lessons I learned from collecting baseball cards as a youngster.

 Collecting cards taught me how to negotiate with friends and vendors at a young age.
-It also taught me how to make what seemed at the time like tough and sometimes emotional decisions.
+It also taught me how to make what seemed like tough and sometimes emotional decisions.
 As silly as it sounds, I used to get very attached to cards in my collection.
-Last but not least, it helped to estimate the future value of an asset.
+Last but not least, it helped estimate the future value of an asset.

 Even my decision to major in finance was in some ways driven by collecting baseball cards.
-My mom used to say, “You should be a stock broker, it’s like trading baseball cards only with stocks!”
+My mom used to say, “You should be a stockbroker; it’s like trading baseball cards only with stocks!”
 While this didn’t make much sense at the time, I can see the connection now.
-Baseball cards are an asset with a present value based on a variety of different factors.
-The goal is to predict the future value of the asset to maximize return.
+Baseball cards are an asset with a present value based on various factors.
+The goal is to predict the asset’s future value to maximize return.

-Below are a few of the lessons I learned from collecting baseball cards as a kid.
+Below are a few lessons I learned from collecting baseball cards as a kid.

-As a kid, I spent a decent amount of time scouring the local newspaper in search of baseball card shows.
+As a kid, I spent a decent amount of time scouring the local newspaper searching for baseball card shows.

-If you’re not familiar with baseball card shows, they were usually held at hotels or conference centers and the rooms were filled with pudgy middle-aged men.
+Baseball card shows were usually held at hotels or conference centers, and the rooms were filled with overweight middle-aged men.
 Tables were set up in large conference rooms with people looking to buy, sell, and trade baseball cards.
-Some vendors sold individual cards.
-Others would sell boxes or packs of cards.
-Most were some mix of both.
+Some vendors sold individual cards, others sold boxes or packs of cards, and some were a mix of both.

-My preparation for baseball card shows would involve the meticulous process of building my “selling binder”.
-This binder would include the baseball cards that I wanted to try to sell to baseball card show vendors.
+My preparation for baseball card shows would involve the meticulous process of building my “selling binder.”
+This binder would include the baseball cards I wanted to sell to baseball card show vendors.

 This put me in situations as a 10-13-year-old where I was negotiating the sale of my prized baseball cards with grown adults who had much more experience negotiating than I did.
 As you can imagine, they often tried to take advantage of my youth and lack of experience with low-ball offers.

-Becoming a strong negotiator only comes with experience.
-It was really intimidating at times to walk up to someone three times my age and try to strike a deal.
+Becoming a solid negotiator only comes with experience.
+At times, it was intimidating to walk up to someone three times my age and try to strike a deal.
 However, those skills learned at a young age have transitioned to many different aspects of my life.

-For example, in college one of the ways I made money was by buying items at garage sales to resell on eBay.
-You can bet that I used to negotiate at garage sales to get prices down from the sticker price.
+For example, in college, I made money by buying items at garage sales to resell on eBay in college.
+So you can bet that I negotiated at garage sales to get prices down from the sticker price.
 No, I didn’t waste time negotiating $0.50 down to $0.25, but I most certainly did try to get $30 items for half the price.

-Almost all of us negotiate on a daily basis even if we don’t realize it.
+Almost all of us negotiate daily, even if we don’t realize it.
 Thus far, my toughest counterpart has been my 6-year-old.
-Have you ever tried to negotiate doing chores with a little boy?
+Have you ever tried to negotiate to do chores with a little boy?
 I still haven’t figured it out.

 Regardless of who you’re negotiating with, the more practice you have, the better you’ll be.